jorgmayo/recursionschemes/recursionTalk.md

 res73: Boolean = true
 ```

-As a conclussion, we can interpret inductive types as the set of all observations (evaluations) of a certain functor, i.e, the evaluation of algebras.
-This is, in fact, an apliccation of a very deep result called the **Yonneda lemma**, in cathegory theory.
+As a conclusion, we can interpret inductive types as the set of all observations (evaluations) of a certain functor, i.e, the evaluation of algebras.
+This is, in fact, an application of a very deep result called the **Yonneda lemma**, in cathegory theory.
 In this particular case, these interpretations are known as the **Böhm-Berarducci** encoding for the System F lambda calculus.
 This encoding explains the name of our type `BBEnc`.

 ## F-coalgebras and Anamorphisms

 ---

-If we think about the `evalToInt` function, what this function does is to reduce a tree of operations into an Integer.
-Imagine that we want to do some converse function, i.e, a function that takes an Int and produces a `Ring`.
+If we think about the `cata(evalToInt)` function, what this function does is to reduce a tree of operations into an Integer.
+Imagine that we want to do some converse function, i.e., a function that takes an `Int` and produces an element of `Ring`.
 The signature for this function would be `Int => RingF[Int]`.
 In a more general case, we can take any fixed type `A` and any functor `F` and write `A => F[A]`.
-Functions with the previos signature are called F-coalgebras, because of duality with F-algebreas.
+Functions with the previous signature are called F-coalgebras, because of duality with F-algebras.

-To take an example of this kind of function, we can use a function that, given an integer, produces the esxpression of products of its factors.
-As we have done before, lets do this for a base case (just spliting our number in a product of two others) and then we will try to lift this function to produce the full factorization of the given number.
+To provide an example of this kind of function, we can use a function that, given an integer, produces the expression of products of its factors.
+As we have done before, let's do this for a base case (just splitting our number in a product of two others) and then we will try to lift this function to produce the full factorization of the given number.

 For the base case, we can write: